SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

-Now that we have a login system in place, lets add a way for users to log out.In `authRoutes.ts` add a login route as
+Now that we have a login system in place, let's add a way for users to log out.
+In `authRoutes.ts` add a logout route as

 ```ts
 router.get("/logout", (req, res) => {